 The premises from which the carcasses have been moved must be cleansed and disinfected in accordance with Article 66 of the Order in England and Wales or Article 65 of the Order in Scotland (whichever is appropriate).

-If you suspect notifiable disease you must report this immediately to your nearest APHA office.
+If you suspect notifiable disease you must report this immediately:

 The authority to move poultry carcases under this licence does not apply to premises under Notice as Infected, Contact or Suspect Premises.